Election security officials see no sign of foreign threat to mail-in voting

 Attorney General William P. Barr has echoed that alarmism, saying it would be easy for foreign governments to manufacture U.S. ballots and send them in.
 Many election officials have disputed those assertions, saying there are a number of security measures in place to make any such attempts unlikely to succeed.

-The concern about the accuracy of U.S. elections comes as officials try to plan for nationwide voting in the midst of a pandemic, and when the memory of Russian election interference — from hacking Democrats’ emails to sowing division and distrust through social media — is still fresh in many voters’ minds.
+The concern about the accuracy of U.S. elections comes as officials try to plan for nationwide voting in the midst of a pandemic, and as the memory of Russian election interference — from hacking Democrats’ emails to sowing division and distrust through social media — is still fresh in many voters’ minds.

-“We know it’s not just Russia operating in this space, but just to be clear, Russia is still very active when it comes to malign influence, and it works hard to get Americans essentially to tear each other apart politically,” said a senior FBI official at the briefing, who noted that China is also “a significant malign foreign influence player” which hopes to help orchestrate America’s “decline on the world stage.”
-Officials have also said that Iran has also sought to use subterfuge to influence the U.S. election.
+“We know it’s not just Russia operating in this space, but just to be clear, Russia is still very active when it comes to malign influence, and it works hard to get Americans essentially to tear each other apart politically,” said a senior FBI official at the briefing.
+The official said China is also “a significant malign foreign influence player” that hopes to help orchestrate the United States’ “decline on the world stage.”
+Officials have also said that Iran has sought to use subterfuge to influence the U.S. election.

 Earlier this month, a senior U.S. intelligence official said Russia is using a range of tactics to try to undermine the candidacy of Democratic presidential candidate Joe Biden, while China has engaged in largely rhetorical efforts to harm Trump’s chances of being reelected.

-U.S. officials insisted Wednesday they are ramping up their security efforts, but so far haven’t seen a similar effort on the part of foreign nation hackers.
-Instead, what they have seen is persistent efforts to penetrate state or local election computer systems.
-Mostly, officials said, those efforts have been unsuccessful, and have not featured the intensity of 2016 attacks on, for example, election systems in Illinois.
+U.S. officials insisted Wednesday they are ramping up their security efforts but have not seen a similar effort on the part of foreign-nation hackers.
+Instead, they said, what they have seen are persistent efforts to penetrate state or local election computer systems.
+Mostly, officials said, those efforts have been unsuccessful and have not been similar to the intensity of 2016 attacks on, for example, election systems in Illinois.

-“We haven’t seen to date a ramp up in activity targeting election infrastructure over say the last few months,” said one federal election security official.
+“We haven’t seen to date a ramp-up in activity targeting election infrastructure over, say, the last few months,” said one federal election security official.
 Nor has there been the kind of public dumping of thousands of hacked emails that had already occurred by this point in the 2016 campaign.
-U.S. officials have said the 2018 midterm elections did not suffer the scale and scope of foreign interference, though U.S. officials did move to disrupt a major Russian troll factor that year.
+U.S. officials have said the 2018 midterm elections did not suffer the scale and scope of foreign interference, though U.S. officials did move to disrupt a major Russian troll factory that year.

-The federal government has pledged to do more than in past years to guard against hacking or other types of interference targeting American elections.
-The country’s top military cybersecurity agencies are sending experts abroad to better search for malicious software on the computers of U.S. allies, in the hopes that such real-world intelligence gathering may help them better defend American computer networks.
+The federal government has pledged to do more than in past years to guard against hacking and other types of interference targeting American elections.
+The country’s top military cybersecurity agencies are sending experts abroad to better search for malicious software on the computers of U.S. allies, in the hopes that such real-world intelligence-gathering may help them better defend American computer networks.

-In his speech, Rosen laid out the lengthy history of foreign interference in U.S. elections, stretching from Thomas Jefferson to Jimmy Carter to more recent campaigns.
+In his speech, Rosen laid out the lengthy history of foreign interference in U.S. elections, stretching back to the time of Thomas Jefferson.
 The practice is not new, he said, but its most effective antidote is vigilance by voters.

 He conceded that when it comes to propaganda and misinformation, it can be difficult for the average American to discern at any given moment what is legitimate and what is fake, and whether such deceptions are being delivered by foreign actors.